LisaMatzner/DA-Instacart-Python/README.md

 ● The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
 For example:

-● What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?
+● What’s the distribution among users in regard to their brand loyalty (i.e., how often do they return to Instacart)?

 ● Are there differences in ordering habits based on a customer’s loyalty status?